Here's everything you need to know about Washington's NFL team name change

 Washington's football team is not the first D.C. team to have its name changed.

-Washington's basketball team hit the hardwood as the "Wizards" in 1997 after thirty years of being known as the "Bullets."
+Washington's basketball team hit the hardwood as the "Wizards" in 1997 after 30 years of being known as the "Bullets."

 Unlike the Redskins, corporate interests did not pressure Bullets owner Abe Pollin into changing his team's name.